 Table of Contents

 What is topsoil anyway?
 Like ... pulverized rocks?
-Whatever it is, it's a dull subject -- until tracked into the house as garden-variety dirt, whereupon there is angry yelling and the remonstrative waving of a broom.
+Whatever it is, it's a dull subject -- until tracked into the house as garden-variety dirt, whereupon there is angry yelling from parent types.
+(I know -- I'm one of them).
 Yeah, our food grows from dirt (both meats and veggies, necessarily); but it's just ... dirt.
 Of course stuff grows out of it!
 What's the big deal?

 But call the stuff "topsoil" and you have quietly changed the tenor of the subject.
 "Dirt" may be a hassle, and the scourge of your snowy white Jack Purcells®, but topsoil gives life.

 Globally, 95% of our food grows from, and depends on, this topmost layer of dirt1.
 But lock-step farming practices over the past 50 years or so have been fixated on a forward-marching cycle of ever-increasing yield.
 "Grow or die" seems to be the unquestioned mantra, from corporate America to the beleaguered family farm.

 As bio-engineering and chemistry have fulfilled the early promise of ever-increasing food crop yields (produced with the ostensible goal of feeding a swelling global population) our topsoil has become truly screwed.

 Our topsoil—the world's topsoil—is exhausted.
 How does soil get exhausted?
 The same way all of us do.
 Soil isn't just a dead substrate to throw seeds at.
 Stuff grows out of soil because soil is alive and seething with organic chemistry.
 How alive is soil?
 Okay -- it's been estimated (by the sort of 'numbers people' we can trust with this jazz) that all the people who have ever lived upon the Earth number about 117,000,000,000,000 (117 billion)2.
 Two hefty handfuls of healthy soil contain just about that many living microorganisms.